erlang/erlang-org/README.md

 itself, which dangles in `_site`.
 The page's class names are partly built at runtime, so `/^otpv-/` and `/^sev-/` are on the purgecss safelist.

+#### Keeping it up to date

+The other caches are refreshed by a push to master or by `erlang/otp` dispatching [update-gh-cache.yaml], which is enough for them: they change when a release happens, and a release is what does the dispatching.
+The version data is not like that.
+Most of what the page says about an advisory arrives *after* the release that fixed it -- the advisory is published later, and the CVE record behind it is enriched with a score, a CWE and its affected ranges later still.
+Neither event can start a workflow: GitHub Actions has no repository-advisory trigger, and the CVE records come from MITRE, which gives no signal at all.

+So [update-versions-cache.yaml] polls, every six hours.
+It builds only this cache -- installing erlang alone, since a full `asdf install` would compile ruby from source four times a day for nothing -- and then answers two questions separately.
+The branch is redeployed when anything differs, including the marker file that records which generator built it; the site is only rebuilt when `otp-versions.json` itself differs, so a quiet week does not rebuild erlang.org twenty-eight times to publish nothing.

+Adding a trigger on the `openvex` branch in `erlang/otp` would cut the latency for that one source, but not for the others, and openvex is the fallback rather than the index.
+The poll is what actually closes the gap.

 #### Testing it

 `make test` runs both suites; each can be run on its own while working.